Azure/AppService/_posts/2023-03-02-App-service-environment-v3-pricing.md

 ### Scenario 5: Migration to App Service Environment v3 using the migration feature

 The [migration feature](https://aka.ms/asemigration) was developed to automate the migration of App Service Environments to v3.
 It's an in-place migration, meaning it uses the same subnet your current environment is in.
 During the migration, your current environment is deleted and an App Service Environment v3 is spun up.
-All of your Isolated instances are automatically converted to their Isolated v2 counterparts (for example I2 is converted to I2v2).
+All of your instances are automatically converted to their Isolated v2 counterparts (for example I2 is converted to I2v2).
 Since the Isolated v2 instances are larger, you'll be over-provisioned if you're still expecting the same traffic volume.
 This is a direct scenario where you have the opportunity to scale your instances down similar to what was done in [Scenario 4](#scenario-4-sku-mix).

 To keep things consistent, we'll keep the requirements for this scenario the same as [Scenario 4](#scenario-4-sku-mix).
 Your capacity requirements will not change after migration.
 Prior to migrating, your monthly pay-as-you-go cost is: